Implicit Diffusion: Efficient Optimization through Stochastic Sampling: EXPERIMENTAL DETAILS

 Recall that we consider

 where $R(x)$ is the average value of all the pixels in $x$.
-The figures present samples for negative and positive $\lambda$, rewarding respectively darker and brighter images.
-We emphasize that these samples are realized at different steps of our algorithm for evaluation purposes.
+The figures in the main text and in the appendix present samples for negative and positive $\lambda$, rewarding respectively darker and brighter images.
+We emphasize that these samples are generated for evaluation purposes.
 To generate the samples, at various steps of the optimization procedure, we run the full denoising process for the current value of the parameters.
-In particular, these samples are different from the ones used to perform the joint sampling and parameter updates in \textbf{Implicit Diffusion}.
+In particular, these samples are different from the ones used to perform the joint sampling and parameter updates in Implicit Diffusion.

 We have purposefully chosen, for illustration purposes, samples for experiments with the highest magnitude of $\lambda / \beta$, i.e. those that favor reward optimization over proximity to the original distribution.
 As noted in Section~\ref{sec:experiments}, we observe qualitatively that reward training, while shifting some aspects of the distribution (here the average brightness), and necessarily diverging from the original pretrained model, manages to do so while retaining some important global characteristics of the dataset--even though the pretraining dataset is never observed during reward training.
 Since we chose to display samples from experiments with the most extreme incentives towards the reward, we observe that the similarity with the pretraining dataset can be forced to break down after a certain number of reward training steps.
 We also observe some mode collapse; we comment further on this point below.